Skip to main content

 Pastelitos de Carne (Meat Pastries)

-Small, savory pastries filled with seasoned ground beef, often enjoyed as a snack or appetizer.
+Small savory pastries stuffed with seasoned ground beef, eaten as a snack or starter.

 Yuca con Chicharrón